 Directed by Marlon Brando

 There are a number of reasons why one of the best westerns ever made is overlooked in ‘favorites’ lists and critical discussions.
-Marlon Brando’s One-Eyed Jacks simply wasn’t available to be seen in a quality presentation for many years, unless one happened to catch a battered-but-still-fantastic Technicolor print at a museum or repertory house screening.
+Marlon Brando’s One-Eyed Jacks simply wasn’t available in a quality presentation for many years, unless one happened to catch a battered-but-still-fantastic Technicolor print at a museum or repertory house screening.
 For a while, I heard jokes that it was a Marlon Brando vanity piece, an opportunity for him to mumble dialogue, preen his plumage, and engage in yet another masochistic torture ritual.
 Perhaps it was too upscale and mainstream to become a cult item.
 Like George Stevens’ Shane, this show stood apart from the genre, an item too precious to be discussed with the contemporary westerns of a Budd Boetticher, who didn’t have the luxury of a 2-years-plus production schedule and unending patience from Paramount.
 Brando was able to re-shoot every problematic scene six ways from Sunday.
 Boetticher, Arthur Penn and Sam Peckinpah’s westerns printed the first couple of takes and moved on.

 I first caught One-Eyed Jacks on television, where it seemed greatly diminished, but then in a revival screening with a print full of splices.
 On a big screen, the Technicolor leaps out at one; each shot has the feel of a studio product polished to perfection.
 Knowing little about the movie, I imagined it was another actor’s showcase, and that a great cameraman and crew surely worked out the hard stuff and Brando laid back and took the credit.
 Apparently that’s not true at all.
 The great method actor took writing and directing seriously.
 That he took so long to make the movie was surely bad news for Paramount and his investors, but the final result is a thing of great beauty.
 Unlike so many actors that ‘want to do it all,’ Marlon Brando is a good director, both of actors and of the camera.